Les Cayes: Tourism

-Les Cayes plays a significant role in the still under-developed Haitian tourism industry, with pleasant sights such as:
+The town of Les Cayes plays a significant role in the still under-developed Haitian tourism industry, with sights such as:

 Gelée Beach: one of the longest and most visited beaches in Haiti.
-The white sand beach of Gelée beach is very popular in Haiti, not only for its restaurants which serve typical southern Haiti dishes such as tonm-tonm, grilled-conch, grilled-fish and lobster, but also for hosting an annual music festival around mid-August which usually features some of the best Compas music bands.
-Many visitors both from within Haiti and neighboring USA will come spend the weekend in Les Cayes.
+The white sand beach of Gelée is popular in Haiti, for its restaurants, which serve typical southern Haiti dishes such as tonm-tonm, grilled-conch, grilled-fish and lobster, and for hosting an annual music festival around mid-August which usually features some of the best Compas music bands.
+Visitors from within Haiti and USA come spend the weekend in Les Cayes.
 As the number of tourists continues to grow, several new hotels and restaurants continue to pop up.

 The Botanical Garden of Les Cayes (Jardin Botanique des Cayes, in French) is located in Bergeau, at the northern entrance of the city.
 The site occupies an area of eight (8) hectares.

 Other places of interest to tourists are the nearby Île à Vache, Pic Macaya, Saut-Mathurine falls and Kounoubois cave in Camp-Perrin, Pointe-de-Sable beach in Port-Salut, Marie-Jeanne cave in Port-a-Piment and Arrondissement Aquin where Fort des Oliviers, Fort Anglais and Bonnet Carré can be found in the town of Saint Louis du Sud.

 Facilities

 Airport

 Les Cayes has an airport, Antoine-Simon Airport.
-As of 1 February 2013, the first stone on the expansion project of the Antoine-Simon Airport in Les Cayes had been laid.
+In 2013, the first stone on the expansion project of the Antoine-Simon Airport in Les Cayes was laid.
 The project to make Antoine-Simon a viable international airport is part of broader efforts aiming at ramping up infrastructure development in the south.

-The expansion project will add a new 3,000-metre runway and a new terminal to the airport.
-Haitian officials Prime Minister Laurent Lamothe and Tourism Minister Stéphanie Villedrouin suggested that the airport would open up completely the Southern Region as the country saw tourism as one of the promising sectors capable of creating thousands of new jobs in the region.
+The airport projected was completed in 2025, increasing the length of the runway to 1,850 meters (6,069 feet), increasing aircraft capacity, adding new lighting, a weather station, a control tower, and space for an Anti-Drug Trafficking Brigade.
+The overall cost of the project was $26.44 million.
+At the time that the project began, Haitian officials Prime Minister Laurent Lamothe and Tourism Minister Stéphanie Villedrouin suggested that the airport would open up completely the Southern Region as the country saw tourism as one of the promising sectors capable of creating thousands of new jobs in the region.
+In the context of Haiti's ongoing crisis, infrastructure in the south of Haiti has gained new importance, as the highways connecting the region to the rest of the country are under gang control.

+The expanded airport received its first international passenger flight on November 10, 2025, an IBC Airways flight from Miami.

 Another airport project is also planned for the neighbouring island of Île-à-Vache.